Green Hills Country Club: Economic realities

 By 1933 economic reality set in and the Union League Golf and Country Club filed for bankruptcy.
 The club was reorganized as semi-private Millbrae Golf and Country Club.
 During the period around World War II many of the original MacKenzie bunkers were filled in (a cost-cutting measure that occurred in golf courses throughout America) and sodded over.
 In 1945 Millbrae Golf and County Club became the private Green Hills Country Club, which it remains to this day.

 During the 1990s many of the original MacKenzie design features (and bunkers) were restored.

+New Clubhouse

+In 2007, the original clubhouse was demolished.
+A new clubhouse opened in 2009.